empirefx/idler/README.md

 #### Other
 - [ ] `Log` better format for better readability
 - [ ] Alert `player` he cant carry that much `weight`
+- [ ] `Engine` better performance iterations, maybe abstract to a class? for re-use
 - [ ] Icons

 ## Setup